Beside every good, wise, respectable man, there is a good, wise, respectable woman..x

 I’m Tania Tenni (hence where my blog ‘TaniaTenniTalks’ comes into play).

 It’s simple, I like to write.
 In fact, not just write, I like to do it all haha :).
 Where do I begin…

-Thinking back at it all it seemed so wonderful and just so amazingly shell shocking to me.
+Thinking back at it now, it was all just so wonderful and just so amazingly shell shocking.
+Still.
 I love thinking back at great moments like that.
 Of course, it was Michelle Obama – enough said!
-And gratefully, there were many great moments, and it’s because I love to see the positives in everything.
-Not that I hadn’t experienced negative moments too; but we know that that’s just part of the process, of strengthening what’s within ourselves.
+Of course, there’s always great moments to keep close, and just good to see the positives in everything.
+Not that we don’t ever experience negative moments too; but we know that that’s just part of life; of strengthening what’s within ourselves.
 Those moments also helps us to learn, reflect and grow into exceedingly beautiful beings; It’s how we react to them that makes all the difference and I’m still grateful for everything.
 Will always be.
-But we are still learning and there is still room for improvement – teacher talks ha ha).
+Still learning and still always room for improvement.